USS Trigger (SS-237): Twelfth patrol: March 1945

 Trigger was stricken from the Naval Vessel Register on 11 July 1945.

 Trigger was immortalized and eulogized in Beach's 1952 book Submarine!.

 Destroyer escort (DE-1056, later FF-1056) was named in honor of Commander David R. Connole.

 Awards

-Trigger received 11 battle stars for World War II service and the Presidential Unit Citation for her fifth, sixth, and seventh war patrols.
+Trigger received 11 battle stars for World War II service, the Navy Unit Commendation for her ninth war patrol and the Presidential Unit Citation for her fifth, sixth, and seventh war patrols.
 She is credited with sinking 18 ships (tied with and for seventh on the list of confirmed sinkings by number of ships), totaling 86,552 tons (seventh on the list of confirmed sinkings by tonnage), according to the official JANAC accounting postwar.